PaulJablonski/Resume-Projects/Android Embedded Security System/README.md

 </p>

 <p align="center">
   Figure 12.
 Average edge group pixels are used to form the final bounding box and object proposal through DB-clustering.
+K-means for color analysis is performed here, as shown before in "Example Usage".
 </p>